NeonDistrict/circle-integration/README.md

 + public key changed flow for client/server
 + public key encryption of all details on front, then hashing of those on back
 + drop error reason, just do message
++ some payment errors should never be able to happen and should lock an account, not just quarantine it
++ card creation does avs too
++ there is a number of scenarios where a dev should be notified

 ## Useful Links